noiz23/programer2/README.md

     - A generic type can’t just use a subclass:
         ArrayList<Number> list = new ArrayList<Integer>(); // DOES NOT COMPILE
     - Upper bounds are like anonymous classes in that they use extends regardless of whether we are working with a class or an interface.
+    - List<? extends Number> list = new ArrayList<Integer>(); -> The upper-bounded wildcard says that any class that extends Number or Number itself can be used as the formal parameter type:
+************************ Buscar info Lower-Bounded Wildcards y Upper-Bounded Wildcards

+-------Using Lists, Sets, Maps, and Queues
+    -A collection is a group of objects contained in a single object.
+The Java Collections Framework is a set of classes in java.util for storing collections.
+There are four main interfaces in the Java Collections Framework:

+    -   List: A list is an ordered collection of elements that allows duplicate entries.
+Elements in a list can be accessed by an int index.
+    -   Set: A set is a collection that does not allow duplicate entries.
+    -   Queue: A queue is a collection that orders its elements in a specific order for processing.
+        A typical queue processes its elements in a first-in, first-out order, but other orderings are possible.
+    -   Map: A map is a collection that maps keys to values, with no duplicate keys allowed.
+The elements in a map are key/value pairs.

+    - The add() method inserts a new element into the Collection and returns whether it was successful.
+The method signature is: boolean add(E element)
+    - A List allows duplicates.
+In a Set does not allow duplicates, so that Java returns false from the add() method.
+    - The remove() method removes a single matching value in the Collection and returns whether it was successful.
+The method signature is boolean remove(Object object).
+      Remember that there are overloaded remove() methods.
+One takes the element to remove.
+The other takes the index of the element to remove.
+The latter is being called here.
+------Using the List Interface
+    - You use a list when you want an ordered collection that can contain duplicate entries.
+    - A LinkedList is special because it implements both List and Queue.
+The main benefits of a LinkedList are that you can access, add, and remove from the beginning and end of the list in constant time.
+The tradeoff is that dealing with an arbitrary index takes linear time.
+This makes a LinkedList a good choice when you’ll be using it as Queue.
+    - A Stack is a data structure where you add and remove elements from the top of the stack.
+If you need a stack, use an ArrayDeque instead.
+-----Methods List Interface:
+    - boolean add(E e)	It is used to append the specified element at the end of a list.
+    - void add(int index, E element)	It is used to insert the specified element at the specified position in a list.
+    - E get(int index)	It is used to fetch the element from the particular position of the list.
+    - int lastIndexOf(Object o)	It is used to return the index in this list of the last occurrence of the specified element, or -1 if the list does not contain this                                        element.
+    - int lastIndexOf(Object o) Returns last matching index or -1 if not found
+    - E remove(int index)	It is used to remove the element present at the specified position in the list.
+    - E set(int index, E e)  Replaces element at index and returns original
+-----Using the Set Interface
+    - You use a set when you don’t want to allow duplicate entries.